 Both to trust him for victory in battle, and for victory over their own fearful, selfish, and rebellious natures.

-“When Pharaoh let the people go, God did not lead them by way of the land of the Philistines, although that was near.
-For God said, Lest the people change their minds when they see war and return to Egypt.”Exodus 13:17
+And it came to pass, when Pharaoh had let the people go, that God led them not through the way of the land of the Philistines, although that was near; for God said, Lest peradventure the people repent when they see war, and they return to Egypt.Exodus 13:17 KJV

 But it seems they couldn’t even stop arguing over tent plots, let alone win battles against mighty foes!